 Whether you're coming for your first diagnostic scan or are receiving image-guided therapy, the staff in our Imaging Services department is devoted to making your medical imaging experience as comfortable as possible.

-Imaging Services at Dana-Farber/Brigham and Women's Cancer Center combines the latest imaging techniques, with state-of-the-art scanning equipment and expert staff.
+The Department of Imaging at Dana-Farber/Brigham and Women's Cancer Center combines the latest imaging techniques with state-of-the-art scanning equipment and expert staff.

 Our radiologists, technologists, and nurses are experienced in performing and reading cancer-related imaging studies.
 They're also compassionate and understanding, because they know how intimidating some of the testing and technology can be.

 We aim to make your imaging experience a positive one.
-We do our best to ensure that you don't feel rushed into or out of our facility, and that all of your questions and needs are given full attention.
+We do our best to ensure that you don't feel rushed into or out of our facility, that you feel safe, and that all of your questions and needs are given full attention.
 We work hard to keep to schedule and minimize your waiting time.

 We are committed to providing personalized, compassionate care.
 Our receptionists are knowledgeable about our imaging procedures, and our technologists and nurses can answer your questions and guide you through your appointments with care and respect.